Weird & Amazing Collection of

 Leila Cohoon A Hairstylist

-Leila Cohoon, a hairstylist, visited an antique dealer in 1956 and discovered a (6” x 6”) gold frame with a small wreath of human air.
+Visited an Antique Dealer in 1956 and discovered a (6″x6″) Gold Frame with a small wreath of human air.

 The discovery ignited a need and urgency to preserve similar art collections, explaining why she began collecting antique hair art.

-First opened in 1986, the museum was quickly filled up with more antique hair art collections.
+The Museum was quickly filled up with more antique hair art collection.
 This was attributed to Leila’s commitment to hair and growing passion in the art collection.
-Later in 2005, the museum moved to a new, bigger location to accommodate Leila’s thriving and increasing number of collections.

-The wreaths are fixed onto a mat board material with tucked in frames.
-Hung salon-style, the wreaths are placed one on top of another with little space left between them.
+The wreath are fixed onto a mat board material with tucked in frames.
+Hun salon-style, the wreaths are place one on top of another with little space left between them.